 Energy Taxation.
 In 2002, both the House and Senate passed legislation (H.R.
 4) containing tax benefits related to energy, primarily tax benefits for particular categories of energy producers and consumers.
 Although a conference committee convened, the 107th Congress adjourned without acting on the bill.
-Both the House and Senate returned to energy tax issues in 2003.
-During the first week in April, both the Senate Finance Committee and the House Ways and Means Committee approved energy-related tax legislation (S. 597 and H.R.
-1531, respectively).
+Both the House and Senate are likely to return to energy tax issues in 2003.
+On April 11, the House passed H.R.
+6, which includes tax-related provisions that may affect energy supply, conservation, and efficiency.
 For further information, see CRS Issue Brief IB10054, Energy Tax Policy, by Salvatore Lazzari.

 Pension Tax Policy.
 Both the House and Senate passed pension bills in 2002, but legislation was not enacted.
-In the 108th Congress, H.R.
-1000, the Pension Security Act of 2003 was introduced, which - in the wake of the Enron controversy - proposes to mandate employee diversification rights in 401(k) plans.
+In the 108th Congress, the House has approved H.R.
+1000, the Pension Security Act of 2003, which - in the wake of the Enron controversy - proposes to mandate employee diversification rights in 401(k) plans.
 Additional pension issues that could be considered include a revision of tax rules to protect employee pensions from abuse and relaxation of rules relating to taxation of IRA withdrawals after retirement.
 For further information, see CRS Report RS20629, Pension Reform: The Economic Growth and Tax Relief Reconciliation Act of 2001, by Patrick Purcell.